Generating code samples for your SDK

 For a full breakdown of the code samples extension, see our guide.

 Speakeasy provides code samples in the form of overlays.
 This ensures that your code samples can be trivially applied to your OpenAPI document without needing to upstream the changes.
-This is configured in your workflow file, as follows:

 # ...targets:my-target:target: typescriptsource: my-sourcecodeSamples:output: code-samples.yaml # Optional, if you would like a local copy of your code samples to be producedregistry:location: registry.speakeasy.com/my-org/my-workspace/my-source-typescript-code-samplesblocking: false # Optional, defaults to true if not present

-In the above example, a code samples overlay containing Typescript usage snippets for all operations in the my-source
+In the above example, a code samples overlay containing TypeScript usage snippets for all operations in the my-source

 OpenAPI document will be